 Union release time may only be used for regularly scheduled shifts and may not be used for unscheduled overtime; however, such time shall be used for union related purposes.
-If the Employer reaches three hundred (300) bargaining unit employees during the course of this agreement, the paid union release time shall increase by two hundred and fifty (250) and shall continue to increase two hundred and fifty (250) hours for each additional one-hundred (100) bargaining unit employees thereafter.

 Whenever possible, Union Officers should provide the Employer with notice seventy-two (72) hours prior to the applicable shift.
 Notice should be provided via email or Employer designated form.
 Within twenty-four (24) hours the Union President may release one (1) Union Officer from his or her shift, with pay, as Union release time for conducting Union business where advanced notice was not possible, provided that such release from schedule does not severely affect the operational needs of the Employer in a negative way for that specific day.
 Upon denial, the Employer must immediately submit, in writing, the reason to the Union and any steps or actions that may mitigate the reason of denial.
-In the event that the released union officer can provide his/her own shift coverage, the above time limits shall be reduced to twelve (12) hours notice.
+In the event that the released union officer can provide his/her own shift coverage, the above time limits shall be reduced to twelve (12) hour notice.